freeCodeCamp/CurriculumExpansion/fullstack-cert/python-projects/lab-confguration-manager/userstories.md

    - Check if the `settings` dictionary contains values.
    - If the dictionary is empty, return: `"No settings available."`
-   - If the dictionary contains settings, return them in the following format:
+   - If the dictionary contains settings, return them in the following format while appending a new line at the end of the output:

     ```md
         Current User Settings:
         Theme: dark
         Notifications: enabled
         Volume: high

     ```